nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 ### 5.6.3 Inventory Alerts

-This feature will alert nurses whenever an inventory of a drug is low.
-This ensures that essential drugs will never be unavailable as nurses will always have up to date information on which specific drug needs to be restocked.
+This feature will alert nurses whenever an inventory of an item is low.
+This ensures that essential items will never be unavailable as nurses will always have up to date information on which specific item needs to be restocked.

 **Brief Implementation**

 1. User adds a threshold stock quantity for when an alert should be raised.
 2. Program checks inventory database everytime inventory is accessed.
-3. Alert will be raised, reminding the nurses that the drug is low on inventory level.
+3. Alert will be raised, reminding the nurses that the item is low on inventory level.

 <br>